 Shelf-stable dairy is dairy you store in a cool dark cupboard or pantry.
-There aren’t many options for shelf-stable dairy, and the most helpful dairy product is powdered milk or Nestle Nido.
+There aren’t many options for shelf-stable dairy; powdered milk or Nestle Nido is the most helpful dairy product.
 If you have an infant, don’t forget to store baby formula and enough water to make it.

 Following is a list of shelf-stable dairy